-Launching a job search campaign when you are unemployed can be worrisome.
-Yet, as unrealistic as this may sound, when you are out of work–try and calm down so you become more pragmatic and are able to steer a successful job hunt.
+Launching a job search campaign (resume development, online presence) when you are unemployed can be worrisome.
+Yet, as unrealistic as this may sound when you are out of work–try and calm down so you become more pragmatic and are able to steer a successful job hunt.

 It really is in your best interest to worry less.
 You can induce this more composed feeling by defining what a successful job search is to you, staying busy, and nurturing a positive attitude.